blaa/WatberryCannon/README.md

 1. Get yourself:
   - Some FET (IRLZ44) - or an overpriced rpi addon with motor control.
-  - Connect it to some PWM steered pin (I used 18)
+  - Connect it to some PWM pin (I used 18).
+Use pull-down resistor to prevent flooding.
-  - Joystick (or not, you can use touch control from mobile)
+  - Joystick (or not, you can use touch control from mobile).
-  - Pump (for example a cheap car windshield washer pump)
+  - Pump (for example a cheap car windshield washer pump or something funnier).
-  - 2 servos to direct the hose.
+  - 2 servos to direct the hose at moving targets (or plants).
   - Python, pigpiod, pygame, GIT.
 2. Combine stuff so that it works.
 3. Run software.
 4. Wat?
-5. Fun & profit.
+5. Fun.

 Notes (to self):
 - The water container should have an air intake otherwise pressure and stuff.